On the centralization of the circumcentered-reflection method: Convergence order of cCRM

 The aim of this section is three-fold.
-We present our regularity assumption employed to derive linear convergence of cCRM, and at the same time we comment its relevance and its links to other settings.
-Then, for the sake of completeness, we obtain the linear rates for both SPM and MAP.
-Finally, we also provide an upper bound for the linear rate of cCRM.
+We present a discussion on error bound conditions, which are regularity assumptions widely employed in continuous optimization.
+Under such hypothesis, we derive linear convergence of cCRM, and we provide an upper bound for its asymptotic constant.
+Then, under additional mild assumptions, we establish superlinear convergence of cCRM.